guigarage/guigarage.github.io/_posts/2020-02-21-adopt-tests.md

 ## Guide to the test jobs at AdoptOpenJDK

 For all nightly and release builds, there are test jobs running as part of the [AdoptOpenJDK continuous delivery pipelines]((ci.adoptopenjdk.net)).
 For the test step of a build all tests are grouped by its type.
-Currently the tests of AdoptOpenJDK are splitted in 6 different groups / types.
+Currently the tests of AdoptOpenJDK are split in 6 different groups / types.
 When running the test phase on our CI servers the defined groups will be executed in parallel.
-All this tests are defined in the open source test framework [**AQA** (AdoptOpenJDK Quality Assurance)](https://blog.adoptopenjdk.net/2019/07/the-first-drop-introducing-adoptopenjdk-quality-assurance-aqa-v1-0) that is provided by AdoptOpenJDK and can be found [here](https://github.com/AdoptOpenJDK/openjdk-tests).
+All these tests are defined in the open source test framework [**AQA** (AdoptOpenJDK Quality Assurance)](https://blog.adoptopenjdk.net/2019/07/the-first-drop-introducing-adoptopenjdk-quality-assurance-aqa-v1-0) that is provided by AdoptOpenJDK and can be found [here](https://github.com/AdoptOpenJDK/openjdk-tests).
 The following image shows the simplified pipeline of the AdoptOpenJDK builds and all the different test groups that are part of the test step in each build:

 ![ci pipeline](/assets/posts/2020-02-21-adopt-tests/ci-pipeline.png)